Do you have an idea for an online course you would like to make?

-If you’re like me you might have tons of ideas for online courses that you want to create but the problem is how do you know if the idea you have is a good one.
-Better yet how do you know if an idea will be a profitable one.
+If you’re like me, you might have tons of ideas for online courses you want to create, but the problem is, how do you know if your idea is good?
+Better yet, how do you know if an idea will be profitable?

 Or maybe you’re struggling to come up with an idea.
-In this article, I’m going to walk you through the 3 steps you need to take to find your idea, research it, and most importantly validate it.
+In this article, I will walk you through the steps you need to take to find your idea, research it, and, most importantly, validate it.

-Now I can’t guarantee that your idea will be a success but if you follow the simple steps I’m going to share with you here you’ll stand a much better chance at finding an online course idea that people are looking for.
+Now I can’t guarantee that your idea will succeed, but if you follow the simple steps I will share with you here, you’ll stand a much better chance at finding an online course idea that people seek.

-Quick Note: Be sure to read the entire article to the end where I will talk about how you can get free live training to help you get started.
+Quick Note: Be sure to read the entire article to the end where we’ll talk about how you can get free live training to help you get started.

 Step #1 Find Your Idea

 Your first step is to build a list of ideas to work from.
-Not every idea is going to turn into a profitable course but having a list of ideas to work from can help you when one doesn’t work out.
-To help you find some ideas I have 3 simple strategies you can try.
+Not every idea will turn into a profitable course, but having a list of ideas to work from can help you when one doesn’t work out.

 Strategy #1 Find Popular Content

-The first strategy is to find popular content people like and already consume.
-Chances are if a bunch of people is sharing content and reading about it, it’s likely that they might be interested in taking a course on it.
+The first strategy is to find famous content people like and already consume.
+Chances are, if a bunch of people is sharing content and reading about it, they might likely be interested in taking a course on it.

-To do this you’ll need a tool like Buzzsumo to help you out.
-This tool allows you to search a topic and see what the top content is and how much people are sharing it.
+You’ll need a tool like Buzzsumo to help you do this.
+This tool allows you to search for a topic and see the top content and how much people share it.

-As an example, I did a search for email automation.
+As an example, I searched email automation.
 Below is a picture of the results I got.

-As you can see a lot of people want to learn about email automation.
-The searches range in the hundred and even thousands people liking and sharing this kind of content.
-This is a good sign if you are looking to create a course on this topic.
+As you can see, many people want to learn about email automation.
+The searches range in the hundreds and thousands of people liking and sharing this content.
+This is a good sign if you want to create a course on this topic.

 Strategy #2 Look at Courses That Already Sell